-Due to the rapid progression of some acute SCC syndromes, transfer agreements between emergency departments and other acute care facilities should be pre-established to avoid prolonged attempts to find a facility when time is of the essence.
-Emergent transfer is warranted when the acute care facility treating the SCC patient is unable to provide definitive care.
+Due to the rapid progression of acute SCC syndromes, transfer agreements between emergency departments and acute care facilities should be pre-established to avoid prolonged attempts to find a facility when time is of the essence.
+Emergent transfer is warranted when the facility treating the SCC patient is unable to provide definitive care.

-If the circumstance arises in which there is no feasible way to transfer a patient, or if the transfer will be delayed significantly, spinal motion should be restricted to prevent worsening of spinal cord compression, and empirical treatment with corticosteroids or antibiotics for the most likely diagnosis should be implemented without delay.
-The medical complications of spinal cord injury will also need to be monitored and treated, including respiratory and hemodyna.mic instability, constipation, urinary retention, pain, deep vein thrombosis, and pressure ulcers
+If emergent transfer is not feasible, or will be delayed significantly, then care should focus on spinal motion restriction, empirical treatment with corticosteroids or antibiotics (for the most likely diagnosis) and supportive care measures.
+The medical complications of spinal cord injury will need to be monitored and treated, including respiratory and hemodynamic instability, constipation, urinary retention, pain, deep vein thrombosis, and pressure ulcers.